-Self-care is a practice or act of nurturing and caring for oneself, by consciously making choices that contribute to one's health and well-being.
+Self-care and recovery go hand in hand.
+It is a practice or act of nurturing and caring for oneself, by consciously making choices that contribute to one's health and well-being.

 Love addicts have major impairments with self-care-- particularly when entangled in a romantic (addictive) relationship with someone who is critical, cold, or emotionally unavailable.